everit-org/eosgi-e4-plugin/README.md

 More information coming soon...

-This plugin is under development yet, so... you know... maybe not work correctly :)
+This plugin is under development yet, so... you known... maybe don't work correctly :)

 ### Requirements